A learning experience platform (LXP) is a digital learning solution designed to deliver personalized, learner-centered experiences.

 Unlike a traditional learning management system (LMS), which is often focused on top-down, compliance-based training, an LXP empowers users to explore, curate, and engage with learning content in ways that fit their individual needs and goals.

 So, what does that mean exactly?
-Let’s go further into the defining features of an LXP.
+Let’s cover the following three main questions:

 Key features of an LXP